A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: Proof of theorems of the main manuscript

 As for the fourth term, note that

 The first factor on the RHS of \eqref{Qn_tilde_4term} converges almost surely to $0$, by virtue of Part (i).
-The second factor converges to $E(|\varepsilon_1|)$ almost surely by using a similar argument as in Lemma~\ref{lemma0}.
+Note that

+A similar argument as the one used to establish the convergence of \eqref{2term_2} shows that the second factor on the RHS of \eqref{Qn_tilde_4term} converges to $\sqrt{\frac{\sigma^2 }{2\beta }}\sqrt{\frac{2}{\pi}}$ almost surely.
 Thus, the product of the two factors converges to 0 almost surely.
 The fifth term on the RHS of \eqref{Qn_tilde} is identical to the third term on the RHS of~\eqref{Qn_decompose}, which has already been shown to converge almost surely to~$0$.
 Finally, the sixth term reduces, due to the boundedness of $\log(1+\gamma x_i )$, to

 which converges to 0 almost surely by Part (i).
 Thus, we have